synzen/MonitoRSS/README.md

 This is especially useful when you want to add the feed's title and/or description, but you don't know if they'll turn out undefined.
 However, if the message is too long (that is, over the 2000 character limit), it will not send.

-Other commands are [`rsslist`] and [`rsshelp`] where the former just lists the feeds in the channel, and the latter shows the commands available.

 ##Noteworthy Details